Hunger Plan: Starvation in other German-occupied territories

-The Hunger Plan directed against the population of Soviet cities and grain-deficit territories was unique—the Nazis formulated no other plan against the inhabitants of other German-occupied territories.
+The Hunger Plan directed against the population of Soviet cities and grain-deficit territories was unique—the Nazis formulated no similar plan against the inhabitants of other German-occupied territories.
 However, starvation affected other parts of German-occupied Europe, including Greece (more than 300,000 Greeks died of starvation during the Great Famine) and the General Government of Poland.
 Unlike in the Soviet Union, in Poland the Jewish population in ghettos (especially in the Warsaw Ghetto) suffered the most, although ethnic Poles also faced increasing levels of starvation.
 Raul Hilberg estimated that "in the whole of occupied Poland 500,000 to 600,000 Jews died in ghettos and labor camps", in part due to starvation.
 In early 1943, Hans Frank, the German governor of Poland, estimated that three million Poles would face starvation as a result of the Plan.
 In August, the Polish capital Warsaw was cut off from grain deliveries.
 Only the bumper harvest of 1943 and the collapsing Eastern Front of 1944 saved the Poles from starvation.
-Western Europe was third on the German list for the re-distribution of food, which was also shipped to Germany from France and other occupied territories in the West but these were never subjected to the genocidal starvation experienced in the East.
+Western Europe was third on the German list for the re-distribution of food, which was also shipped to Germany from France and other occupied territories in the West, but these were never subjected to the genocidal starvation experienced in the East.
 As many as 22,000 people died during the Dutch famine of 1944–1945 as a result of an embargo placed by the Germans on transporting food into the country.

-By mid-1941 the German minority in Poland received 2613 kcal per day, while Poles received 699 kcal and Jews in the ghetto 184 kcal.
+By mid-1941, the German minority in Poland received 2613 kcal per day, while Poles received 699 kcal and Jews in the ghetto 184 kcal.
 The Jewish ration supplied a mere 7.5 percent of human daily needs; Polish rations only 26 percent.
 Only the rations allocated to Germans fulfilled the full needs of their daily caloric intake.